Martin Flavin: Career

 Flavin left college to work as a reporter on a Chicago newspaper.
 He then took over the family's business called the American Wallpaper Company.
 He wrote plays while working there.

 He moved to Carmel-by-the-Sea, California, in the 1920s.
 He and playwrights Perry Newberry, and Ira Remsen produced original dramas at the Carmel Arts and Crafts Club theater at that time.

 Flavin then won a Harper Prize for his play The Criminal Code.
 By 1929, he had three plays running on Broadway.
 He wrote the novel Journey in the Dark, which received both the Harper Prize in 1943 and a Pulitzer Prize in 1944.
 He was the oldest writer to win the $10,000 Harper prize.
 Other novels included Mr. Littlejohn (1940), Corporal Cat (1941), The Enchanted (1947), Cameron Hill (1957), Black and White (1950), and Red Poppies and White Marble (1962).

-Flavin's play Broken Dishes (1929), which premiered on Broadway in 1930, served as the foundation for several screen adaptations.
-It was adapted into the 1931 film Too Young to Marry, the 1936 film 'Love Begins at 20 (also known as "All One Night"), and the 1940 film Calling All Husbands.
-Additionally, it was adapted for television as an episode of the 'Pulitzer Prize Playhouse in 1951.
+Flavin's play Broken Dishes (1929) was the basis of several screen adaptations.
+It was adapted into the 1931 film Too Young to Marry, the 1936 film Love Begins at 20, and the 1940 film Calling All Husbands.
+It was also adapted for television as a 1951 episode of Pulitzer Prize Playhouse.

 Flavin moved to Carmel Highlands during the Great Depression to build a home on Yankee Point south of Point Lobos.
 He also owned a 1300 acre ranch in the Cachagua area in upper Carmel Valley, California.